AlaskaAirlines/atom/README.md

 Once configured, Atom will apply authorization header to a request as `Authorization: Bearer ...` header key-value.

+**NOTE:** Please ensure that any type conforming to `TokenCredentialWritable` writes and reads keychain values in a thread-safe manner.
+The successful token refresh depends on being able to read the new token credential value after it has been saved to the keychain following a refresh.

-Please note, Atom will only decode token credential from a JSON objecting returned in this form:
+Also, Atom will only decode token credential from a JSON objecting returned in this form:

 ```json
 {